DEVELOPED WITH BENJAMIN LIGNEL IN COLLABORATION WITH NORWEGIAN CRAFTS

 There is also urgency in understanding how to present documents of personal and artistic expression to a wider public in a way that respects speakers, amplifies their voices, and opens conversations about the intersection between jewellery and gender.
 This may be achieved by publishing interviews, pictures, archives, or presenting them in an exhibition.”

-During Adornment and Gender: Engaging Conversation a group of local and international residents from varied backgrounds, will work alongside Lignel to question these premises, collectively seeking alternative ways of making stories and evidence of adornment available to the public.
+During Adornment and Gender: Engaging Conversation a group of local and international residents from varied backgrounds, worked alongside Lignel to question these premises, collectively seeking alternative ways of making stories and evidence of adornment available to the public.

-In the process, Lignel will share research conducted with Namita Wiggers to date, and proposes to test hypotheses about how most effectively disseminate findings.
-Residents are invited to question conventional dissemination formats (i.e. the book, the exhibition) and their premises: that an exhibition is ephemeral, that visitors know less than curators, that knowledge is scientific, and an exhibition a form of proof, that a book is more accessible than an online platform and so on.
+In the process, Lignel shared research conducted with Namita Wiggers to date, and proposed to test hypotheses about how most effectively disseminate findings.
+Residents were invited to question conventional dissemination formats (i.e. the book, the exhibition) and their premises: that an exhibition is ephemeral, that visitors know less than curators, that knowledge is scientific, and an exhibition a form of proof, that a book is more accessible than an online platform and so on.

-Session 2 (21 May - 3 June) will focus on presentation strategies, online and in real life, of the material produced/discussed in session 1.
-During this second session, a series of visits will create the opportunity for participants to meet with: information designers, sociologists, educators, graphic designers, conservators.
+Session 2 (21 May - 3 June) focused on presentation strategies, online and in real life, of the material produced/discussed in session 1.
+During this second session, a series of visits created the opportunity for participants to meet with: information designers, sociologists, educators, graphic designers, conservators.

 ABOUT BENJAMIN LIGNEL //